Back to School in the Age of COVID-19

 In addition to construction defects, injuries can also occur when a landlord fails to repair a hazardous condition on the property.
 In order to be liable for failure to repair, Georgia courts have generally found that the landlord must have had knowledge of the hazardous condition needing repair.
 If the landlord knew about a potentially hazardous condition and did not take steps to repair it within a reasonable amount of time, the landlord may be found liable for resulting injuries.
 In some cases, landlords have also been found liable for hazards they should have known about based on performing regular inspections.

-If you, a friend, or a family member have been injured while on someone else’s property, contact Williams Elleby, to schedule a free consultation by calling 833-LEGALGA.
+If you, a friend, or a family member have been injured while on someone else’s property, contact Williams Elleby Howard & Easter, to schedule a free consultation by calling 833-LEGALGA.

-Are There Limits on the Amount of Interest a Litigation Funding Company Can Charge in Georgia?
+Are There Limits on Litigation Funding Interest Rates in Georgia?

 There are a lot of questions surrounding how litigation funding works and what interest rates they are allowed to charge.
 This has been a point of contention over the course of the last few years, with a number of lawsuits and even a class action challenging the litigation funding industry’s interest rates.
 In October of 2018, the Supreme Court of Georgia decided the issue once and for all.